Ice on the black sand of Diamond Beach

 The Blue Lagoon

 Even though it was pretty early morning and September, or low season, the parking lot was full of cars and tour buses.
-In fact, outside of Reykjavik, the Blue Lagoon was probably where I saw the most amount of people my entire trip.
+In fact, outside of Reykjavik, the Blue Lagoon was where I saw the most amount of people my entire trip.

 To access the spa and soak in the thermal waters, you need a reservation – which I didn’t have.
 I considered checking to see there were any time slots available, but once I saw all the tour buses, I knew it wasn’t something I wanted to do right then.